Share this link via

 Hunting - To hunt or go hunting.

 寄 means "to approach, to draw near, to gather, to contribute."
-Details are below.

-To rely on/Trust - To rely on or trust someone or something.
+To Rely On, Trust - To rely on or trust someone or something.

-To entrust/Leave - To entrust or leave something to someone.
+To Entrust, Leave - To entrust or leave something to someone.

-To approach/Visit - To approach or visit someone or something.
+To Approach, Visit - To approach or visit someone or something.

 田 means "rice field, rice paddy."
-Details are below.

 Field - A general term for cultivated land.